JeffDeCola/concourse-resource-template/docs/_includes/README.md

 #### PART 3 - Output

-You send **stdout** that will be used in the next step in the pipeline.
+Input will send **stdout** that will be used in the next step in the pipeline.

 ```json
 {